-Your test socket is located inside your master socket and is the point where the internal wiring in your house connects to the phone line outside.
-By plugging into your test socket, you bypass all the internal wiring in your home.
+Your test socket is located inside your master socket and is the point where the internal wiring in your premises connects to the phone line outside.
+By plugging into your test socket, you bypass all the internal wiring in your premises.
 This makes it the ideal point to test your internal wiring for faults.
 If your master socket has a removable faceplate then it contains a test socket.
 You can tell if the faceplate is removable if it has a split in the middle with a screw in each side.

 Follow the steps below to connect your phone to your test socket: